vegaprotocol/specs/specs/0025-governance.md

 # Acceptance Criteria
 - [] As a user, I can create a new proposal to affect the vega network
-- [] As a user, I can vote for an existing proposal
+- [] As a user, I can vote for an existing proposal if I have more than 0 tokens
+- [] As a user, My vote for an existing proposal is rejected if I have 0 tokens
 - [] As a user, I can list the open proposal on the network
 - [] As a user, I can get a list of all proposal I voted for
 - [] As a user, I can receive notification when a new proposal is created and may require attention.